Some easy fixes to common problems are shown on this page.

-If the generator or motor on your fan or light do not start or stay running, low oil may be the problem!
+If the generator or motor on your fan or light do not start or stay running, low oil may be the problem.
 When filling Honda motors or generators with oil, you must fill it until the oil begins to pour back out.
 The dipstick can be misleading and if you do not put enough oil in, the Oil Alert will engage and prevent the engine from starting.

 Instructions: How to check the oil

-The Oil Alert will engage if the unit is tipped too far also.
+The Oil Alert will engage if the unit is tipped too far as well.
 Ventry Fans can be tipped as far as 20 degrees and do not need to be tipped as far as other fans, due to their overall geometry.
 On Lentry Lights, simply adjust the legs to keep the generator level.